Skip to main content

 • Negatively trending financial ratios

-• High rate of aging accounts payable or receivable
+• High rate of aging accounts payable or accounts receivable

 • Regularly accessing overdrafts